toddmaustin/bringup-bench/README.md

 - **frac-calc** - Computes calculations on proper and improper fractions.

+- **fuzzy-match** - Performs fuzzy matching of strings (e.g., slightly misspelled strings will match), with test code.

 - **fy-shuffle** - A Fisher-Yates perfect random vector shuffle implementation.

 - **gcd-list** - Computes the greatest common divisor for a list of integers using the division algorithm.

+- **grad-descent** - Gradient descent with linear regression implementation, with test code.

+- **graph-tests** - A graph data-structure manipulation library with many tests.

 - **hanoi** - Solves the Tower's of Hanoi problem for a variable number of towers.

 - **heapsort** - Performs a heap sort on a randomly generated data set

+- **indirect-test** - A few specialized tests to validate indirect jumps, switch tables, and function returns.

+- **kadane** - Implementation of Kadane's algorithm, which finds find the maximum sum of a contiguous subarray.

 - **kepler** - Calculates an orbital path for a planetary body based on the Kepler parameters.

+- **k-means** - A K-Means clustering algorithm running on synthetic data.

+- **knapsack** - A knapsack packing algorithm running various tests.

+- **knights-tour** - A dynamic programming implementation of the Knight's Tour problem (i.e., one chess knight visits all board squares).

 - **life** - Conway's game of life simulation.